 It could just be that we've heard a few horror stories that do not, in fact, define the process this year at Stern, but it seems equally possible that NYU is having an "off year" in terms of staying on top of things.
 These things happen and we're not here to judge; especially when it comes to one of our favorite MBA programs.
 We love the immediacy and feistiness and collaborative nature of NYU Stern and will continue to promote it as a top choice to our future clients.
 Do they appear to need a new notification system?
 Absolutely.
 Are we down on Stern because of a few frustrated whispers?
 Not necessarily.

-Here are three things we've zeroed in on, even as we hear from frustrated clients and applicants:
+Here are 3 things we've zeroed in on at NYU Stern, even as we hear from frustrated clients and applicants:

-1. Apply Early!
-Whenever possible, get your application in early.
+Whenever possible, get your application in early to NYU Stern.
 It seems that Round 2 applicants are having issues, while most of our Round 1 clients got more prompt feedback and knew where they stood much earlier in the process.
 Whether the news was good or bad, people seemed to know fairly early.
 For Round 2, nobody seemed to know where they stood until the very end of the process (or even later) and it seems like late Round 2 notifications is where information broke down.
 For future candidates, do all you can to apply earlier rather than later.